Anthracite: History of mining and use

+Commercial anthracite mining in Wales ceased in 2013, although a few large open cast sites remain, along with some relatively small drift mining operations.
+Commercial anthracite mining is still ongoing in Pennsylvania; the state produced a "total of 4,614,391 tons of [anthracite] coal, predominately from surface coal mines" in 2015.

 Anthracite today

-Anthracite generally costs two to three times as much as regular coal.
-In June 2008, the wholesale cost of anthracite was US$150/short ton.
+Anthracite generally costs two to six times as much as regular coal.
+In June 2008, the wholesale cost of anthracite was US$150/short ton, falling to $107/ton in 2021; it makes up 1% of U.S. coal production.

 The principal use of anthracite today is for a domestic fuel in either hand-fired stoves or automatic stoker furnaces.
 It delivers high energy per its weight and burns cleanly with little soot, making it ideal for this purpose.
 Its high value makes it prohibitively expensive for power plant use.
 Other uses include the fine particles used as filter media, and as an ingredient in charcoal briquettes.
 Anthracite was an authorised fuel in terms of the United Kingdom's Clean Air Act 1993, meaning that it could be used within a designated Smoke Control Area such as the central London boroughs.